 Dr. McLean earned her doctorate in Clinical Psychology from Wheaton College.
 She completed her predoctoral internship and residency at Lawndale Christian Health Center.
-Dr. McLean continued to work at the FQHC providing behavioral health primary care consultation services before joining Mary Free Bed and the Pain Rehabilitation team in 2021.
+Dr. McLean continued to work at the FQHC providing behavioral health primary care consultation services before joining Mary Free Bed and the Pain Rehabilitation team in Muskegon in 2021.

 Her clinical interest to provide care in an interdisciplinary setting to address the intersection of mind and body on health, and to empower patients to live more consistently with their values and goals.

 Dr. Perra specializes in working with patients with chronic illnesses and the many ways health issues can impact our lives.
 She joined Mary Free Bed in 2020 with 12 years of experience across chronic pain, rehabilitation and hospital settings.